-Join Mark Struthers for an in-depth discussion in this video Configuring the Mix Console to produce finished projects, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Configuring the Mix Console to produce finished projects, part of Learning Cubase Pro 8.

 - Occasionally, along the way, whilst we've been exploring different Cubase functions, we've glanced at the mix console.
 I'll spend a few movies here now looking at it in further detail.
 The mix console is Steinberg's name for the mixer.
 We access it in a number of ways.
 The easiest, from the project window, is to click on the Mix Console button here.
 When I say that's the easiest way, I suppose the shortcut, F3, is the easiest way.
 Notice, though, before I do, I'm running a nearly empty project, initially.

 I've got this Iris 2 audio file that we created using the Render in Place function, and in fact, we know it's a rendered audio file because it slightly differs to a normal audio file, because in brackets after its name there, you can see the letter R, for render.
 I've also got this empty MIDI track, and I've got this instrument track here, running FabFilter's Twin 2.
 Okay then, now, I'm just going to click on here to open up the mix console.
 Once it's open, of course, we are able to see both the input and the output channels, plus, between them, those three distinct types of track, the audio track, the MIDI track, and the VSTI track.

 The input channel at the left is the route into Cubase, and the output channel at the right sends our final mix of all the project channels to the outside world.
 That said, you might need to configure the visibility tab here at the left, to check your radio buttons for the stereo in and the stereo out channels, plus any other tracks that you've got running.
 Unchecking full stereo in and stereo out, of course, means making these invisible.
 During a mix down, it's probably likely that you don't really need to see the stereo in, but very probably will want to see the stereo out.